 All drum sizes are not equal

-Before looking into different drum capacities, an important point is that you can’t necessarily assume that they are all the same.
-If you take a dozen washing machines with the same drum capacity you would think you could fit in exactly the same amount of laundry in them all.
-However, this isn’t necessarily the case.
+When looking into different drum capacities an important point to learn is that you can’t assume that they are all the same.
+Washing machines with the same drum capacity may not be able to fit the same amount of laundry in.
 One manufacturer’s 7Kg drum may have a smaller or larger capacity than another’s.
-My understanding is that they don’t all use the exact same criteria for deciding drum sizes in washing machines.
+My understanding is that they don’t all use the exact same criteria for specifying drum sizes..

 6Kg drum capacity